 - Shiro is a white miso that has more koji and a shorter fermentation time than other types of miso.
-As a result, it has a bright and sweeter flavour.
+As a result, it has a bright and sweet flavor.

 - Aka is red miso that is similar to shiro but is fermented for a longer period of time.
-The flavour is earthy and rich.
+The flavor is earthy and rich.

 - Mame is a type of aka miso made with just soybeans.
-It is grain-free and has a darker red/brown colour and a rich flavour.
+It is grain-free and has a darker red/brown color and a rich flavor.